Dawitlior/Admin-Dashboard./README.md

 react 18.2.0 and hooks.

+react-datepicker

 The most interesting:
 nivo charts
 there link for the website: https://nivo.rock

-and at the back end using the newest technologies
+## and at the back end using the newest technologies.

 For example:

 dotenv - for environment variables